-Identifying ways to further reduce the consumption of animal source foods, specifically beef consumption, in the United States to levels that sustain planetary and human health
+Identifying ways to shift the consumption of beef in the United States in order to support planetary and human health

-- Identify trigger points for potential shifts in beef production and consumption.
+- Identify the values, trade-offs, and trigger points for potential shifts in beef production and consumption practices

-- Develop a framework for ethically evaluating alternative interventions that could accomplish shifts in beef production and consumption.
+- Develop a framework to evaluate the ethical permissibility of different interventions to achieve shifts in beef production and consumption patterns